Four opposition governors in Venezuela break with coalition's stance, are sworn in

 But the newly elected governors for Tachira, Merida, Nuevo Esparta and Anzoategui – all from the Democratic Action party, one of Venezuela's biggest and oldest – swore themselves in before assembly directors as a prerequisite to taking office.

-"This is good news for the country," Constituent Assembly head Delcy Rodriguez said on state TV after the ceremony.

-She chided the one opposition winning candidate, Juan Pablo Guanipa of oil-rich Zulia state, for holding out.
+After presiding over the ceremony, Constituent Assembly head Delcy Rodriguez chided the one winning opposition candidate, Juan Pablo Guanipa of oil-rich Zulia state, who held out.

-"The laws of the Republic are to be fulfilled and respected, so these actions will have consequences," she said.
-Maduro previously warned there may be a new election in any state where the winning candidate does not swear loyalty to the assembly.
+Maduro previously warned there may be a new election in any state where the winner does not swear loyalty to the assembly.

-Guanipa, of the Justice First party, which has taken a more militant line against Maduro than Democratic Action, said he would not legitimize the "fraudulent" Constituent Assembly.
+Guanipa, of the Justice First party, which has a militant line against Maduro, said he would not legitimize the "fraudulent" Constituent Assembly whose election the opposition boycotted.

 "Zulia will never kneel before the dictatorship," he added.

 Critics see the creation of the Constituent Assembly, which has superseded all powers including the opposition-led congress, as the cementing of dictatorship in Venezuela.
+Major Western and Latin American nations have refused to recognize its legitimacy.

 But Maduro said it was the only way to bring peace back after four months of opposition protests this year that led to 125 deaths, thousands of arrests and injuries, and widespread damage to property and infrastructure.